Before we get to the Scala code, we must first use Java's keytool to create a self-signed certificate.

 def log(ref: Any) = println(ref)

+How do I import my self-signed certificate into Windows cert manager?
 Just rename the keystore from mykeystore to mykeystore.pfx On Windows, simple double-click on it and follow the instructions.

 Open certmgr.msc via the run command or from a DOS console - under Certificates - Currrent User, Personal, Certificates you should see your previously create certificate using Java's keytool.